sukhbirsekhon/RedCord/README.md

 RedCord is a public messaging system that allows users to search through topics, post messages in a topic, and comment on current messages posted.
 User’s can edit, and delete any post or comment submitted by their account and interact with other posts by liking or disliking the post.

-The user’s posts, comments and likes/dislikes will be added to the user’s records which can be later be viewed under the user’s history.
+The user’s posts, comments and likes/dislikes will be added to the their records which can be later be viewed under the their history.

 ---
 ## Storyboard